LimHyungTae/LimHyungTae.github.io/aboutme.md

 ---

 I’m Hyungtae Lim who is on Ph.D course at KAIST in South Korea and studies robotics.
-And my research topic is about 3D geometry, in particular, I've focused on perceiving the surroundings in a robust manner and localizing a robot platform, including mobile robots and autonomous vehicles.
+My research topic is about 3D geometry, in particular, I've focused on perceiving the surroundings in a robust manner and localizing a robot platform, including mobile robots and autonomous vehicles.
 I propose various methods for dealing with the effect of dynamic objects, which is one of the important factors to be considered in real-world applications.

 (Korean version is also available on [my Notion page](https://nettle-camera-ba2.notion.site/Hyungtae-Lim-af61e161715e464d88592fe94f084c04))